-About: Nils Davis currently works as a Director of Product Management at Innotas, a San Francisco-based company with a project and portfolio management product.
+About: Nils Davis currently works as a Director of Product Management at Innotas, a San Francisco-based with a project and portfolio management product.
 He has also previously been a Product Management Consultant.
 He is a long-time product manager and his most interesting claim to fame is that he managed a tool for product managers for seven years (Accept360).
-That company died, taking Accept down with it, sadly, but he learned a lot about product management and product managers in the process.
-Since then he’s been writing about product management on his blog, and attempting to offer up helpful ideas for people on PMHQ.
-He’s also doing a podcast called “All The Responsibility, None Of The Authority” with fellow PMHQ member @RobMcGrorty.
+That died, taking Accept down with it, sadly, but he learned a lot about product management and product managers in the process.
+Since then he's been about product management on his blog, and attempting to offer up helpful ideas for people on PMHQ.
+He's also doing a podcast called "All The Responsibility, None Of The Authority" with fellow PMHQ member @RobMcGrorty.

 His big drumbeat lately has been to help product managers focus not on products (i.e., solutions) but on the problems their products solve.
 A product that doesn't solve a market problem is or will be a failed product.

 Select questions and answers from the AMA: